Reports & Publications

 Nearby state forests at Nyah are already declining in health, even though grazing has been excluded for only six years.
 The parasitic native cherry, Exocarpus strictus, is sweeping through the forest and forming dense stands, affecting the vigour of the red gums.

 Alternative Plan for River Red Gum Forests

-The Rivers & Red Gum Environment Alliance launched its alternative plan to the Victorian Environmental Assessment Council [VEAC] proposals for the River Red Gum Forests of the Murray River at the Victorian Parliament on Thursday 31 July 2008.
+The Rivers & Red Gum Environment Alliance launched its alternative plan to the Victorian Environmental Assessment Council [VEAC] proposals for the River Red Gum Forests of the Murray River.
+The launch took place at the Victorian Parliament on Thursday 31 July 2008.

 The AEF is one of the 25 organisations that make up the Alliance and contributed to the compilation of the report.

 The major recommendation of the Alliance Conservation & Community Plan is the creation of 104,700 hectares of Ramsar Reserves to allow for multiple use management of the forests and a higher level of biodiversity conservation.
 Read more on the launch and the Alliance plan here